Sparse identification of nonlinear dynamics with library optimization mechanism: Recursive long-term prediction perspective: Introduction

-The contribution and novelty of this study are summarized as follows: \begin{enumerate}[(1)] \item (\emph{Parsimonious model}) The proposed approach discovers the data-driven model as the sparse linear combination of the basis functions.
+The contribution and novelty of this study are summarized as follows: \begin{enumerate}[(1)] \item (\emph{Parsimonious model}) The proposed approach identifies the data-driven model as a sparse linear combination of basis functions.
 Therefore, the resulting model is interpretable and generalizable in the same manner as the traditional SINDy framework. \item (\emph{Reliability}) Owing to the library learning mechanism, the proposed approach provides good basis functions for capturing the dynamical behavior of the system accurately.
 The learning criterion is the accuracy of the RLT prediction.
-Therefore, compared with the conventional SINDy approach that requires a predetermined library and considers only the one-step-ahead prediction error, the proposed approach can distill the reliable data-driven model and achieve accurate RLT prediction. \item (\emph{Reduced user burden}) The basis functions must be manually determined by users in the traditional SINDy approach.
+Therefore, compared with the conventional SINDy approach that requires a predetermined library and considers only the one-step-ahead prediction error, the proposed approach can discover the reliable data-driven model and achieve accurate RLT prediction. \item (\emph{Reduced user burden}) In the traditional SINDy approach, the basis functions must be manually specified by the user.
 Finding an appropriate library is costly, time-consuming, and often nontrivial in many applications.
-By contrast, the proposed approach automatically designs the appropriate library, thereby reducing user burden. \item (\emph{Generality}) Previous studies focusing on the library design strongly rely on prior knowledge and insights regarding the system to be modeled (e.g., \cite{Cao2025, Abdullah2023, Lathourakis2024}).
-Meanwhile, the proposed approach is applicable not only to systems for which it is easy to obtain prior knowledge but also to various systems for which it is difficult to obtain prior knowledge.
-Therefore, this study provides the library design strategy for the SINDy method for general dynamical systems.
-To the best of our knowledge, the automatic design of the library has not been addressed in the SINDy framework for general systems. \end{enumerate}
+By contrast, the proposed approach automatically designs an appropriate library, thereby alleviating the user's burden. \item (\emph{Versatility}) Previous studies focusing on the library design strongly rely on prior knowledge regarding the system to be modeled (e.g., \cite{Cao2025, Abdullah2023, Lathourakis2024, Burrage2024}).
+Meanwhile, the proposed approach is applicable not only to systems with readily available prior knowledge but also to those where such knowledge is difficult to obtain.
+Therefore, this study provides a library design strategy for the SINDy method applicable to various dynamical systems. \end{enumerate}

-In summary, this study enables us to obtain interpretable, tractable, and reliable data-driven models for a wide variety of dynamical systems, thereby promoting the data-driven approach for solving various problems involving dynamical systems.
+In summary, this study enables the development of tractable and reliable data-driven models for a wide range of dynamical systems, thereby advancing data-driven approaches to a broad class of problems involving dynamical systems.